 - the first meeting according to the new municipal administration was held in 11th of July, 1868

 Neighbouring Kittilä are Enontekiö in the northwest, Inari in the northeast, Sodankylä in the east, Rovaniemi in the south, Kolari in the southwest, Muonio in the west.

 Services and nature are close

-Kittilä is a lively municipality in mountain Lapland, a home to about 6500 people.
+Kittilä is a lively municipality in Fell Lapland, a home to about 6500 people.
 Thanks to its excellent location, versatile services, working connections and fabulous natural surroundings, Kittilä offers good circumstances for inhabitants, tourists and companies.
 The eight northern seasons captivate imagination from the polar night to the midnight sun, from early spring to the dazzling colours of autumn.
-The landscape is shaped by several magnificent fells together with the grand and free-flowing river Ounas that runs through the municipality.
+The landscape is shaped by several magnificent fells together with the grand and free-flowing river Ounasjoki that runs through the municipality.

 Events and activities

 Nature, several programme services and cultural activities provide Kittilä area with a versatile selection of possibilities for leisure-time activities.
 There is also an active association life.
 Many annual events take place with the input of active inhabitants.
 In addition to physical exercise and trekking, events and cultural supply offer variety for tourists as well.